zanenkn/KattBNB_client/README.md

 *KattBNB is an online peer-to-peer marketplace, that lets cat sitters offer their services and cat owners pick a pet sitter that is nearest or in other ways most convenient to them.*

-# User Stories

-Check out the development progress in [this](https://www.pivotaltracker.com/n/projects/2376676) Pivotal Tracker board.

-# Deployment & GitHub

-This application consists of a back-end API and a front-end Client.

-The GitHub repository for the API is [here](https://github.com/raptorf1/KattBNB_API) and the one for the Client is [here](https://github.com/zanenkn/KattBNB_client).

-The application is deployed on Netlify [here](https://kattbnb.netlify.com/).

 # Tests, Test Coverage & CI

 ### API